0adri3n/sp0tLegends/README.md

 <p></p>

 <p>Before everything, u'll need to setup a Spotify API key.
-It's easy and fast don't worry !</p>
+It's easy, fast and needed only once don't worry !</p>

 <p>Navigate to <a href="https://developer.spotify.com/dashboard">Spotify Developer Dashboard</a> and connect with your Spotify (you need Premium !)</p>